*If you'd like to know more, abstracts and PDFs

 can be found on my

-(1) Literary Rebels: A History of Creative Writers in Anglo-American Universities (under contract with Oxford University Press).
+(1) Literary Rebels: A History of Creative Writers in Anglo-American Universities (forthcoming in 2022 with Oxford University Press).

 (2) Cheap Modernism: Expanding Markets, Publishers' Series and the Avant-Garde (Edinburgh UP, 2017).
 “Edinburgh Critical Studies in Modernist Culture.”